-Combat has you using a wide-selection of melee weapons and firearms broken down by three categories: light, medium, and heavy.
+Combat has you using a wide selection of melee weapons and firearms broken down by three categories: light, medium, and heavy.
 Weapons can be customized to deal elemental damage and equipped with extra attachments like scopes and silencers.

 However, you don’t have to approach every situation with violence as The Outer Worlds features fairly complex social and stealth mechanics that allow for multiple playstyles.
-As you progress through the game you’ll gain experience points that can be used to expand upon your desired playstyle, investing in different skills divided up into three categories: Science, Medical, and Engineer.
+As you progress through the game, you’ll gain experience points that can be used to expand upon your desired playstyle, investing in different skills divided up into three categories: Science, Medical, and Engineer.

-The game is clearly inspired by Obsidian’s past work on titles like Fallout: New Vegas, which is most evident by the addition of Tactical Time Dilation (TTD), which slows down time to reveal opponents’ health and give you a tactical edge.
+The game is inspired by Obsidian’s past work on titles like Fallout: New Vegas, which is most evident by the addition of Tactical Time Dilation (TTD), which slows down time to reveal opponents’ health and give you a tactical edge.
 This feature is essentially the VATS mechanic from the Fallout games and performs pretty much the same.

 Lastly, those looking to beat the game on the highest difficulty, “Supernova Mode,” will have to deal with additional challenges such as permadeath for both the player character and NPC companions as well as developing a character “Flaw.”
 As the name suggests, flaws detract from your character’s abilities in specific ways while also assigning you one unique perk.
-However, TOW will give you the option to either accept or deny a flaw, ensuring there’s still some balance to the system.
+However, The Outer Worlds will give you the option to either accept or deny a flaw, ensuring there’s still some balance to the system.

-Obsidian has been in the video game industry for a long time and it’s great to see they’re still capable of exciting fans and potentially deliver one of the best single-player titles we’ll see this year.
-Leaning into the rich RPG mechanics that made the studio so popular today is definitely the smart approach and we’re eager to see what they have to show later this year.
+Obsidian has been in the video game industry for a long time and it’s great to see they’re still capable of exciting fans and potentially delivering one of the best single-player titles of 2019.
+While skeptics may criticize the game for looking and feeling like a Fallout clone, we’d argue they have a better grasp on the series than Bethesda seems to as of late.

 Whether its PC or console, AAA or Indie, New-York born and raised Justin has a natural curiosity to seek out hidden gems and share them with other gamers.
 He also maintains his own YouTube channel in addition to writing and managing the social media profiles for GamingScan.